-Region2000, in partnership with the City of Lynchburg, commissioned AECOM to prepare the Atlanta Avenue Corridor Study as a supplement to both the Wards Road Area Pedestrian & Bicycle Concept Plan and the Wards Ferry Road Corridor Study to specifically address speed, safety, capacity, and pedestrian/bicyclist access along Atlanta Avenue, between Wards Road and Wards Ferry Road.
-City Council adopted the plan into Lynchburg Comprehensive Plan 2013-2030 on October 13, 2015.
+Region2000, in partnership with the City of Lynchburg, commissioned AECOM to prepare the Atlanta Avenue Corridor Study as a supplement to both the Wards Road Area Pedestrian and Bicycle Concept Plan and the Wards Ferry Road Corridor Study to specifically address speed, safety, capacity, and pedestrian/bicyclist access along Atlanta Avenue, between Wards Road and Wards Ferry Road.
+City Council adopted the plan into Lynchburg Comprehensive Plan 2013 through 2030 on October 13, 2015.

 Key plan recommendations include:

-Public meetings were held April 23, 2015 and May 21, 2015 at Lynchburg Church of the Brethren on Atlanta Avenue.
+Public meetings were held on April 23, 2015, and May 21, 2015, at Lynchburg Church of the Brethren on Atlanta Avenue.
 Meeting attendees discussed issues addressed in the plan concerning speeding, lane width, steep pavement drop-offs, and general safety.
 There was strong support for better pedestrian accommodations from the residents of Atlanta Avenue.